mbbu/16S_Accreditation/Dada2_report.md

 used was from silva database and taxonomy was assigned upto the species level.
 An alternative training set from RDP database was used but was found to have more NAs than silva hence silva was choosen to be used as input in phylogeny where needed.
+Taxonomy was assigned utilizing a minBootstrap confidence of 50 which is the default parameter for the DADA2 algorithm.
+However, one can optimize the minBootstrap confidece to a different value  eg. ```minBootstrap = 80```
 Below is a table of taxonomic assignments of the top 50 ASVs with silva training set.

 |  | Kingdom | Phylum | Class | Order | Family | Genus | Species |